matn7/CS-Notes/src/main/java/spring/SpringFramework.md

 **Approach 1:**
 * Web Apps which holds UI elements like HTML, CSS, JS and backend logic.
 * Here the App is responsible to fully prepare the view along with data in response to a client request.
-* Spring Core, Spring MVC, SpringBoot, SpringData, Spring Rest, Spring Security will be used.
+* Spring Core, `Spring MVC`, Spring Boot, SpringData, Spring Rest, Spring Security will be used.

 **Approach 2:**
 * Web Apps which holds only backend logic.
 These Apps send data like JSON to separate UI Apps built based on Angular, React etc.
 * Here the App is responsible to only process the request and respond with only data ignoring view.
-* Spring Core, SpringBoot, Spring Data, Spring Rest, Spring Security will be used.
+* Spring Core, Spring Boot, Spring Data, Spring Rest, Spring Security will be used.

 Spring MVC is the key differentiator between these two approaches.

-### SpringBoot.
+### Spring Boot.
 1. SpringBoot was introduced in April 2014 to reduce some of the burdens while developing a Java web application.
-2. Before SpringBoot, Developer need to configure a servlet container, establish link between Tomcat and Dispatcher servlet, deploy into a server, define lot of dependencies.
+2. Before Spring Boot, Developer need to configure a servlet container, establish link between Tomcat and Dispatcher servlet, deploy into a server, define a lot of dependencies.
-3. But with SpringBoot, we can create Web Apps skeleton.
+3. But with Spring Boot, we can create Web Apps skeleton.
 It helps to eliminate all the configurations we need to do.
-4. SpringBoot is now one of the most appreciated projects in the Spring ecosystem.
+4. Spring Boot is now one of the most appreciated projects in the Spring ecosystem.
 It helps us to create Spring apps more efficiently and focus on the business code.
-5. SpringBoot is a mandatory skills now due to the latest trends like Full Stack Development, Microservices, Serverless, Containers, Docker etc.
+5. Spring Boot is a mandatory skills now due to the latest trends like Full Stack Development, Microservices, Serverless, Containers, Docker etc.

-**Before SpringBoot:**
+**Before Spring Boot:**
 * Configure a Maven/Gradle project with all the dependencies needed.
 * Understand how servlets work & configure the DispatcherServlet inside web.xml.
 * Package the web application into a WAR file.
 Deploy it into a server.
 * Deal with complicated class loading strategies, application monitoring and management.

-**After SpringBoot:**
+**After Spring Boot:**
 * SpringBoot automatically configures the bare minimum components of a Spring application.
 * Spring Boot applications embed a web server so that we do not require an external application server.
 * SpringBoot provides several useful production-ready features out of the box to monitor and manage the application.

-### The magic of SpringBoot.
+### The magic of Spring Boot.

-**SpringBoot important features.**
+**Spring Boot important features.**

-**SpringBoot Starters.**
+**Spring Boot Starters.**
-SpringBoot groups related dependencies used for a specific purposes as starter projects.
+Spring Boot groups related dependencies used for a specific purposes as starter projects.
 We don't need to figure out all the must-have dependencies you need to add to your project for one particular purpose not which versions you should use for compatibility.
-Example: spring-boot-starter-web.
+Example: `spring-boot-starter-web`.

 **Autoconfiguration.**
-Based on the dependencies present in the classpath, SpringBoot guess and autoconfigure the spring beans, property configurations etc. However, autoconfiguration backs away from the default configuration if it detects user-configured beans with custom configurations.
+Based on the dependencies present in the classpath, Spring Boot guess and autoconfigure the spring beans, property configurations etc. However, autoconfiguration backs away from the default configuration if it detects user-configured beans with custom configurations.
-To achieve autoconfiguration SpringBoot follows the convention-over-configuration principle.
+To achieve autoconfiguration Spring Boot follows the convention-over-configuration principle.

 **Actuator & DevTools.**
-SpringBoot provides a pre-defined list of actuator endpoints.
+Spring Boot provides a pre-defined list of actuator endpoints.
 Using this production ready endpoints, we can monitor app health, metrics etc.
 DevTools includes features such as automatic detection of application code change, LiveReload server to automatically refresh any HTML changes to the browser all without server restart.

-#### Getting started with SpringBoot.
+#### Getting started with Spring Boot.

 * We can identify the SpringBoot main class by looking for an annotation `@SpringBootApplication`.
 * A single `@SpringBootApplication` annotation can be used to enable these three features:
-  * `@EnableAutoConfiguration`: enable SpringBoot's autoconfiguration mechanism.
+  * `@EnableAutoConfiguration`: enable Spring Boot's autoconfiguration mechanism.
   * `@ComponentScan`: enable component scan on the package where the application is located.
   * `@SpringBootConfiguration`: enable registration of extra beans in the context or the import of additional configuration classes.
 An alternative to Spring's standard `@Configuration` annotation.
 * The `@RequestMapping` annotation provides "routing" information.
 It tells Spring that any HTTP request with the given path should be mapped to the corresponding method.
-It is a Spring MVC annotation and not specific to SpringBoot.
+It is a Spring MVC annotation and not specific to Spring Boot.
 * `server.port` and `server.servlet.context-path` properties can be mentioned inside tha `application.properties` to change
 the default port number and context path of a web application.
 * Mentioning `server.port=0` will start the web application at a random port number every time.
 * Mentioning `debug=true` will print the Autoconfiguration report on the console.
-We can mention the exclusion list as well for SpringBoot autoconfiguration by using the below config:
+We can mention the exclusion list as well for Spring Boot autoconfiguration by using the below config:
   * `@SpringBootApplication(exclude = { DataSourceAutoConfiguration.class })`.

 **Tip.**